 What Is Working Capital?

 - Working capital is the difference between a company’s current assets (what you have) and liabilities (what you owe).
+To calculate your working capital ratio, you divide your current assets from your current liabilities.
+A score that falls between 1.5 and 2 is considered sufficiently healthy for a business.

 - This figure measures how efficiently you’re operating, your company’s liquidity, and its short-term financial health.